Drug Detox in Los Angeles at Muse

 The withdrawal symptoms you may witness during your detox rely heavily on the type of addiction you have.
 For instance, if you have an addiction to benzodiazepines, then the symptoms may be sedation, hand tremors, panic attacks, sleep issues anxiety and sweating.

-Benzodiazepines include drugs like Xanax, Ativan, and Valium.
+Benzodiazepines include prescription drugs like Alprazolam, and a range of anti-anxiety medications.

 Opioid Side Effects